brendenwest/it122/4_quality/notes.rst

  $ eslint somefile.js
  $ eslint lib/**

-You can also run ESLint against your application files by updating the package.json like so:
+You can also run ESLint with NPM to check all your project files by updating the package.json like so:
 ::

  "scripts": {
      "lint": "eslint **/*.js"
  }

-And then run lint checks like so:
+And then run ESlint checks like so:
 ::

  $ npm run lint